We’re sharing 17 ways to ease into Fall today!

-Now, if you’re living in the South or the Southwest you may not even want to think about fall yet.
+If you’re living in the South or the Southwest right now, you may not even want to think about fall yet.

 I totally get it.

-It does not feel like Fall is on the way at all, you guys.
+It does not feel like fall is on the way at all.

 But school is back in session for most of us which means Labor Day, snuggling up in plaid and sipping on pumpkin spice lattes is just around the corner.

-Rather than jumping on the “all things fall” bandwagon, I was thinking it might take the pressure off just a little bit to ease into fall, you know?
+Rather than jumping on the “all things fall” bandwagon though, I was thinking it might take the pressure off just a bit to ease into the season, you know?

-To start taking a few moments here and there while we’re still crossing off the last of our summer bucket list items and start thinking about the season that is full of cozy.
+To start taking a few moments here and there while we’re still crossing off the last of our summer bucket list items and to start thinking about a fall that’s cozy.

-We’ve been fortunate enough to be at the cabin when the leaves are changing and the apples were ripe for picking.
+We’ve been fortunate enough to be at the cabin when the leaves are changing and the apples are ripe for picking.

-It’s one of our favorite times to be in the mountains and a trip we always look forward to.
+It’s one of our favorite times to be in the mountains and a trip we look forward to each year.

-The fall season is a great time to reconnect with your family and friends after a busy summer filled with activities.
+The fall season is a great time to reconnect with your family and friends after a busy summer filled with travel and activities.

-There’s nothing like cozying up by the fire, putting a puzzle together, and enjoying the company.
+There’s nothing like cozying up by the fire, putting a puzzle together, and just enjoying each other’s company.

-Research Magazines, Blogs and Pinterest for Fall Inspiration Ideas
+Research Magazines, Blogs, and Pinterest for Fall Inspiration and Ideas…

-As I have shared so many times in the past, I have a serious love affair with magazines.
+As I have shared many, many, times in the past, I have a serious love affair with magazines.

-Our display case turned bookcase is filled with all my favorite issues.
-Most of them contain post-it notes or have the edges of pages folded down with images I feel inspired by.
+The bookcases in our living room are filled with all my favorite issues.
+Most of them contain post-it notes or have the edges of pages folded down.

-Although some are a few years old, it makes me excited to ease into Fall by looking through the pages again and rediscover classic autumn decorating ideas.
+Although some are a few years old, it makes me excited to ease into Fall by looking through the pages again and rediscovering classic autumn decorating ideas.

-I love to bake all year but the oven really gets a work out around fall and the holidays.
+I love to bake year-round, but the oven really gets a workout during the fall and the holidays.

-Start stocking up on spices and nuts now so you’ll have everything at the ready when it’s time to start making pies, cookies, and yummy cakes.
+Start stocking up on spices and nuts now so you’ll have everything ready when it’s time to start making pies, cookies, and yummy cakes.

 Whether it be honey crisp apples, pumpkins, multiple squash varieties, soups, or slow cooker recipes there are so many different ways to incorporate seasonal foods into your weekly meal plan.